 DivD: Division Director (formerly Division Governor) — top leadership role in a Division.

 DPR: District Performance Report — a report that gives an overview of the progress a District is making in it’s leadership/training goals.

 DTM: Distinguished Toastmaster — an individual who has achieved both ACG (ATM-G) and ALS (AL) distinctions; the top award earned in the Communication and Leadership Tracks.

 DC: District Council— a team of officers that work behind the scenes to help a club/District achieve goals and run smoothly.

 GE: General Evaluator (meeting role) — evaluates a Toastmasters meeting and evaluates the Speech Evaluators, if any.

-HPL: High Performance Leadership project/award — features five projects offering instruction and practice in such vital leadership areas as developing a vision, goal-setting and planning, developing plans and strategies, and team-building.
+HPL: High Performance Leadership project/award — Featured in the Pathways learning experience or it’s own 5-project series.
+It offers instruction and practice in such vital leadership areas as developing a vision, goal-setting and planning, developing plans and strategies, and team-building.
 It also gives you feedback on your leadership skills.
 The program may be completed within your Toastmasters club, area or district, and even within your company or community.
-A requirement to achieve the ALS.
+A requirement to achieve the ALS or a Pathways level.

 ID: International Director (International role) — participates in International-level strategy creation and implementation, acknowledged at events as a dignitary.

 IP: International President (International role) — acknowledged at events as a dignitary.
 The officers of Toastmasters International are the International President, International President-Elect, First Vice President, Second Vice President and Immediate Past International President (IPIP).
 These officers are members of the board of directors and constitute the Executive Committee, the Strategic Planning Committee and the Finance Committee.